kinsi55/node_Syncify/README.md

 ## TODO

 - A lot of Error handling / retry logic is missing
+- Songs removed are only deleted via Autosync right now
 - Album covers currently are not downloaded

 ## Motivation(s)